Home » Garden » Easy Indoor Plant Care Basics for the Beginner

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Why You Should Grow Houseplants
+Why Even the Busiest of People Should Grow Houseplants

 There are several benefits to growing indoor plants in both home and work environments.

 Houseplants are great for all levels of gardeners because there is one for everyone to grow.
 Even those of you who think you kill them.
+I hear it all the time from friends and family and it’s just not true!

 Once you have a good understanding of what indoor plants work best for you, your inner green thumb will flourish.
+When I was a novice, I had no clue why my houseplants struggled and oftentimes didn’t survive.
+Indoor plants you weren’t supposed to kill?
+I managed to kill them.

-But through the years, I’ve learned what works, where plants thrive best in my home, how and when to water.
+But through the years, I’ve learned what works, where plants thrive best in my home, and how and when to water.

-As my knowledge and experience grew, there are a few steps I take that have dramatically improved the overall health of my houseplants.
+As my knowledge and experience grew, there were a few steps I took that have dramatically improved the overall health of my houseplants.
+A little knowledge can go a long way, so let’s get started.

 fun planters at the garden nursery with houseplants

+This post will help you reframe your thinking about how to grow indoor plants.
 Because the plants you choose need to match your lifestyle AND the climate you have in your home.

+Not all plants will be suited for your home.
+And not all plants are easy to grow.
 It’s also important to keep in mind that even the best gardeners kill plants.
 Myself included.

 So don’t get down on yourself if a plant dies, cause it happens.
 You become a better gardener from the experience.
+Here’s what you need to know to choose the right plants and improve your indoor plant parenting game!

 sharing easy care indoor plant care basics and how I maintain them in my sunroom with white swivel accent chairs, snake plants, spider plants, and boston fern.

+Of course, if you want to care for a fussier plant, by all means, do it.
 But the result may be disastrous and kill your plant parenting confidence.
 So I don’t recommend it.

-I don’t have the kind of time to devote to high maintenance plants, so I stick to the easy-care ones and my home is covered in plants.
+I don’t have the kind of time to devote to high-maintenance plants, so I stick to the easy-care ones, and my home is covered in plants.

 monstera plant in farmhouse family room with sectional sofa and white throw pillows with round mango wood coffee table

-Easy Care Houseplants that are Hard to Kill
+Easy Houseplants that are Hard to Kill

 There are some occasions that I notice the foliage looking like it needs water.
 But they are so resilient that once given that water, they bounce right back.